devhouda/devhouda/README.md

 # 💫 About Me:
-😎I am MERN Stack Developer with a passion for Football and Psychology<br>📬Shoot me an Email or add me on Linkedin
+😎I'm a software developer with a passion for Python, Django and Web Development<br>📬Shoot me an Email or add me on Linkedin

 ## 🌐 Socials: